 My research centers around Teno-Em, a generic version of PrEP (Pre-Exposure Prophylaxis) manufactured by the Thai Government Pharmaceutical Organization (GPO).
 With this research, I am interested in entanglements between the contingencies of pharmaceutical infrastructures, sexual health campaigns, sexual rights movements, and new forms of sexual subjectivity.¬†¬†

-Prior to coming to Rice, I earned an MA in Cultural Anthropology from National Taiwan University, where I conducted research on sexual politics in Taiwan.
-My Master’s Thesis focused on national discourses of multiculturalism, providing ethnographic insight as to how activists engage the terrains of identity politics that these discourses produce.
+Before starting this project at Rice, I completed a master‚Äôs degree in anthropology at National Taiwan University, where my research focused on sexual politics in Taiwan and Tongzhi activist engagements with discourses of national multiculturalism.
 This project was the culminating result of eighteen months of fieldwork with the Taiwan Tongzhi Hotline Association, where I received training as a volunteer and participated in a variety of public engagements.

 Prior to moving to Taiwan, I earned a BA from The George Washington University, where I double-majored in International Development and Anthropology.